 Violet went to the Ideal Maternity Home because it was the closest to her home.
 She was a married woman who loved her baby.
 Even at the time of her birth, the Youngs were under investigation.
 “I didn’t think to question it,” Violet said.
 “Why should I think anyone would take my baby?”

 The loss of her daughter was so painful that she never had any other children.
-When she finally decided to have the remains tested, they came back inconclusive.
-This gave Violet renewed hope that her daughter was alive.
+When she finally decided to have the remains tested six decades later, there was no viable DNA to use.

 Violet found comfort in this and agreed to meet her.
 “She’s looking and I’m looking,” Violet said.
 “We’ve both got nobody.
 We might as well pretend.”